EliaGorokhovsky/Time-Error-Correction-MATLAB/README.md

 different observing networks.
 A subset of these files are included in the manuscript.

-Results here were run with matlabe 2016b but also confirmed with matlab 2021a.
-Note that time_series_plot does not work with 2021a.
+Results here were run with matlabe 2016b but also confirmed with matlab 2021b.